 Lesther Aleman’s Journey from a Nicaraguan Prison to Exile

-Lesther Aleman at the Geneva Summit for Human Rights and Democracy on May 15, 2024
+Lesther Aleman, Nicaraguan student leader and political activist, addresses the 16th Annual Geneva Summit for Human Rights and Democracy

 HAVANA TIMES – Good afternoon, I am Lesther Alemán Alfaro, I was born and raised in Nicaragua, being here before you is a miracle.
 I am a communicator by profession and by vocation I carry out political activism.
 Founder of Nicaraguan University Alliance, AUN a political movement created by young students.
 My country is currently controlled by a bloody, dynastic dictatorship.